 In the aftermath of the Holocaust, German government authorities agreed to pay billions of dollars of financial compensation to victims and victims’ families for lives and property lost, but this method of redress remains unusual.

 In their search for justice and healing for themselves and society, survivors of the Khmer Rouge’s reign have sought reparations.
-But in Cambodia, where tight budgets offer little chance of financial amends, the court has mandated “collective and moral reparations”—projects such as memorials to victims, psychological services, and information centers at killing sites.
+But in Cambodia, where tight budgets offer little chance of financial amends, the court has mandated “collective and moral reparations” that address victims’ needs.
+These projects include commemoration efforts such as memorials to victims, information centers at killing sites, and the designation of a National Remembrance Day.
+Reparation efforts also provide psychological services, education about the atrocities, and documentation of the crimes.
+Funding for these projects is provided by a diverse set of private and sovereign donors.

 Memorialization and Documentation